45 Rare & Scarce Moth species recorded at Rough Bank

 The larval foodplant is Carline Thistle - the photos below show a leaf-tube formed by the larva using its

 silk, and a tube opened to show the larva.
-Adults fly at dusk and come to light;
+Adults fly at dusk and come to light, and have been

-recorded in early and mid August.
+recorded in August.
 In recent years also found on several other Cotswold grasslands.

 - Eulamprotes unicolorella.
 This is a small, plain dark glossy moth

 (wingspan approx. 12mm) for which the larval foodplant is uncertain, but

 Perforate St John's-wort is thought to be a possibility.